GAIA-IFAC-CNR/Glyphnet/README.md

 ```
 where *myenv* is the new virtual environment name.

-INSERT HARDWARE, SO OF DEVELOPMENT/DEPLOYMENT

 ## Usage

 About the notebooks:
-- [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) holds a set of useful functions that will be used along the entire code, e.g. to load the dataset, to plot the loss over training, the architecture of glyphnet, the list of allowed labels etc.
-- [glyphnet](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/glyphnet.ipynb) is the main code.
+- [glyphnet.ipynb](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/glyphnet.ipynb) is the main code.
 Here you will be able to load your dataset for test purposes and to make predictions using the [weights](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/weights.hdf5) of our model.

-Please remember that this version of Glyphnet works on images with resolution 100x100 and in .jpg format (also other formats should work but we didn't test them yet).
+Please remember that this version of Glyphnet works on images with resolution 100x100 and in .jpg format (also other formats should work but we didn't tested them yet).

-Make sure that your dataset matches the labels we used that are listed as allowed_labels in the [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) notebook.
-You also should save your images as filename_LABEL.jpg, where LABEL is the Gardiner code (all caps)(e.g. the file 00001_D2.jpg will be accepted by Glyphnet and treated as an example of D2 glyph).
+Make sure that your dataset matches the labels we used that are listed as *allowed_labels* in the [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) notebook.
+You should save your images as filename_LABEL.jpg, where LABEL is the Gardiner code (all caps)(e.g. the file 00001_D2.jpg will be accepted by Glyphnet and treated as an example of D2 glyph).

-To use the code you simply need to specify the path to your dataset, that can also be a directory containing other directories provided that the load process looks for all the .jpg file inside the given folder.
+To use the code you simply need to specify the path to your dataset folder, including all the .jpg files (also store in subfolders).
+- [utils.ipynb](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) holds a set of useful functions that will be used along the entire code, e.g. to load the dataset, to plot the loss over training, the architecture of glyphnet, the list of allowed labels etc.

 ## Ouputs
 After the prediction, you will get some meaningful metrics, such as accuracy, precision, recall, f1 score.
 Moreover you will get also a summary of the performances class by class, thanks to the get_prediction_data function.
 A detailed guide for its use and on how to choose the parameters you need to pass it can be found in the [utils](https://github.com/GAIA-IFAC-CNR/Glyphnet/blob/main/utils.ipynb) notebook.